reserve-analysts/graves/personnel.md

 Kent Lina began his career in the West Texas region in operations and developed expertise in field operations including drilling, completion and waterflood operations. &nbsp; He supervised both company operated and non-operated joint venture programs and provided expert testimony at regulatory hearings.

-Mr. Lina moved to the Rocky Mountain region and became involved in evaluation properties for acquisitions and divestitures, as well as corporate exploration and development. &nbsp; He performed numerous reserve evaluations for financial and regulatory reporting requirements and supervised a staff of reserve evaluators for a public E&P corporation. &nbsp; He has developed extensive analytical techniques related to various shale plays to identify successful completion methods and areas within the plays with increased chances of success.
+Mr. Lina moved to the Rocky Mountain region and became involved in evaluating properties for acquisitions and divestitures, as well as corporate exploration and development. &nbsp; He performed numerous reserve evaluations for financial and regulatory reporting requirements and supervised a staff of reserve evaluators for a public E&P corporation. &nbsp; He has developed extensive analytical techniques related to various shale plays to identify successful completion methods and areas within the plays with increased chances of success.

 Kent Lina holds a Bachelor of Science degree from the University of Missouri-Rolla in Civil Engineering with a program emphasis in Petroleum Engineering, and is a licensed professional engineer in the State of Texas.